BemidjiState/.github/profile/README.md

 ## Best practice

-* Never commit API keys or Personal Authentication Tokens (PATs) in git repositories.
+* Never commit passwords, API keys, or Personal Authentication Tokens (PATs) in a git repository.
 Use client side configs instead.
 * Commits should be small and frequent.
 * Consider using [Conventional Commits](https://www.conventionalcommits.org) specification for human and machine readable commit message.